moloch54/b4blood/README.md

 Scan for Kerberoastable accounts
 ![kerberostable](https://user-images.githubusercontent.com/123097488/222897588-f6be19af-f187-43af-b0a7-c1706a949ad1.png)

-Add your new creds found and relaunch b4blood
+Add your new creds to all_creds.txt and relaunch b4blood

 Dump NTDS.DIT
 ![ntds](https://user-images.githubusercontent.com/123097488/222900861-45b1fb57-787a-4283-920f-41a66aa3b1d0.png)